kumarchandan/fcc-party-app/README.md

-# A Party Finder App
+# Your Area, You Party

 ## UserStory